bartowski1182/koboldcpp-docker/README.md

 Feel free to modify both to fit your needs, for example I use lowvram for bigger models but remove it for smaller ones but if you don't you can remove it

-I've also provided in alternative-compose a docker-compose.yml.for-cpu for the default CPU arguments
+I've also provided an alternative-compose a docker-compose.yml.for-cpu for the default CPU arguments

 # Pre-built image